Is Medicare Supplement Plan F Going Away in North Carolina?

 In years past supplemental plans were allowed to offer prescription coverage.
 Not anymore.
 Today, supplements must be in lock-step with Original Medicare.
 If Medicare doesn't cover it, then supplemental insurance can't cover the gap.
 That means the only way to get help with prescriptions is through a North Carolina Medicare Part D plan.

-North Carolina Medicare Supplements are Regulated by Law
+North Carolina has Standardized Medicare Supplements

 Each lettered plan offers the basic coverage of Plan A. Plans B through N offer different levels of gap coverage, including some with annual out-of-pocket limits.
 This gives people significant range of choice based on the amount of insurance needed.